CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 ## Migration overview

-This guide helps you migrate from BCDA v1/v2 to version 3 (v3).
+This guide helps you migrate from BCDA v1/v2 to v3.
 Key changes include:

 - New endpoint URL structure
 - Unified ExplanationOfBenefit resource for all claims
 - Updated extension and code system URLs
 - Different resource IDs requiring new matching strategies

-## BCDA v3 overview

-BCDA v3 introduces access to more timely and accurate Medicare claims data and additional benefits to BCDA users including:

-- More consistent claims data by using a single data source of data, the CMS Integrated Data Repository.
-- Improved alignment with sources such as the Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers.
+Learn how BCDA v3 supports better outcomes in our [introduction to v3]({{ '/v3/introducing-v3' | relative_url }}).

 ### Changes to BCDA in v3